zzxwill/oss/intl.en-US/Product Introduction/What is OSS.md

 You may frequently use the following services:

--   Elastic Compute Service \(ECS\): An online computing service that offers elastic and secure virtual cloud servers to cater all your cloud hosting needs.
+-   Elastic Compute Service \(ECS\)

+    An online computing service that offers elastic and secure virtual cloud servers to cater all your cloud hosting needs.
 See the [ECS product details page](https:/www.aliyun.com/product/ecs).

--   Alibaba Cloud CDN: A scalable and high-performance content delivery service for accelerated distribution of content to users across the globe.
+-   Alibaba Cloud CDN

+    A scalable and high-performance content delivery service for accelerated distribution of content to users across the globe.
 See the [CDN product details page](https:/www.aliyun.com/product/cdn).

+-   E-MapReduce

--   E-MapReduce: A Big Data service that uses Apache Hadoop and Spark to process and analyze data.
+    A Big Data service that uses Apache Hadoop and Spark to process and analyze data.
 See the [E-MapReduce product details page](https:/www.aliyun.com/product/emapreduce).

--   ApsaraVideo for Media Processing: A cloud service for transcoding multimedia data into various output resolutions, bit rates, and formats for unhindered playback.
-See the [ApsaraVideo for Media Processing product details page](https:/www.aliyun.com/product/mts) .
+-   ApsaraVideo for Media Processing

+    A cloud service for transcoding multimedia data into various output resolutions, bit rates, and formats for unhindered playback.
+See the [ApsaraVideo for Media Processing product details page](https:/www.aliyun.com/product/mts).

 ## Use OSS {#section_o5k_1mb_n2b .section}